Back

 • If this is not yet the case, you can opt for LED bulbs recommended for their low consumption and their life span.
 Despite their higher purchase price, they are more profitable in the long term, their life span is about ten years on average.

-• How to limit unnecessary electricity expenses?
-Motion sensors, especially in restaurant restrooms, can save money because electricity is only used when necessary.
+• How can we limit unnecessary electricity consumption?
+Motion sensors, particularly in restaurant toilets, can help you save money, as electricity is only used when necessary.

 Monitor heating and ventilation